Capital city: Basseterre

 St Kitts and Nevis at a glance

 Saint Kitts and Nevis, also known as the Federation of Saint Christopher and Nevis, is an island state in the West Indies and a member of the Commonwealth.
-Part of the Leeward Islands chain of the Lesser Antilles, it is the smallest sovereign state in the Western Hemisphere, in area and population.
-The capital city, Basseterre, is on the larger island of Saint Kitts.
-The smaller island of Nevis lies approximately 3km southeast of Saint Kitts across a shallow channel called “The Narrows”.
+Nestled in the Caribbean as part of the Leeward Islands chain of the Lesser Antilles, it is the smallest sovereign state in the Western Hemisphere, in both area and population.
+The capital city, Basseterre, is on the larger of two islands, Saint Kitts.
+The smaller island of Nevis lies roughly 3km southeast of Saint Kitts across a shallow channel called “The Narrows”.

-The islands are of volcanic origin, with large scenic central peaks covered in tropical rainforest.
-There are numerous rivers descending from the mountains to empty, white-sand beaches.
+The islands are of relatively recent volcanic origin (approximately 3.45m years old), with large scenic central peaks covered in tropical rainforest.
+There are numerous rivers descending from the mountains to white-sand beaches.
 Beds of offshore coral, teeming with fish of every stripe and colour.

 According to the IMF, St Kitts and Nevis attained the strongest growth and fiscal performance in the ECCU region in recent years, with public debt set to meet the ECCU’s 60% of GDP target in 2018.
-The strong performance owes much to Citizenship-by-Investment (CBI) inflows as well as overall prudent macroeconomic policies.
-GDP in St Kitts and Nevis is projected to reach around $1.05bn in 2020.
+The strong performance owes much to citizenship by investment (CBI) inflows as well as overall prudent macroeconomic policies.
+GDP in St Kitts and Nevis is projected to reach around $1.05 billion

 Saint Kitts and Nevis is a member of the Eastern Caribbean Currency Union (ECCU).
 The Eastern Caribbean Central Bank (ECCB) issues a common currency (the East Caribbean dollar) for all its members and regulates and manages monetary policy and banking.
 The US dollar is widely used as well.
 The United States is the main export and import partner for the country, accounting for 56% of the total exports and 31.7% of imports.